 GNU/Linux is an operating system based on the GNU operating system with Linux as its kernel, generally distributed under a free software license.
 Popular distributions of GNU/Linux include Debian, Ubuntu, Fedora, and CentOS.

-A "GNU/Linux" system combines a Linux kernel with the GNU userland (GNU C Library (also called "glibc"), Bash, and GNU Core Utilities) and other GNU software.
+A "GNU/Linux" system combines a Linux kernel with the GNU userland.
 It is called "GNU/Linux" because at one point, desktop Linux distributions had more code from GNU than from the Linux kernel.
 (Though the size of the Linux kernel has increased with the inclusion of drivers for a larger selection of hardware, GNU may still outweigh Linux in distributions that use the GNOME desktop environment or one based on the GNUstep toolkit.)
 But not all Linux systems are GNU/Linux.
 The Android system and several embedded systems used in home Internet routers and other special-purpose appliances use Linux as the kernel, but they use little or no GNU software.

 - HP or Epson printer (other than one using HP Instant Ink), or any printer with a network jack and PostScript support

 - Any WLAN card using an Intel or Realtek chipset